Mortgages For Shared Ownership

 How can you find the best shared ownership mortgage deal?

 A mortgage broker can be invaluable if you want to opt for a shared ownership scheme.
 A good mortgage broker will be aware of the various products available and will also be able to advise you on the lending criteria for those mortgage lenders.

 How does the loan to value ratio work in shared ownership mortgages?

 The loan to value ratio works different in shared ownership mortgages, as compared to standard mortgages.
 The loan to value ratio is calculated just on the portion you will be buying.

 Suppose that you are buying a 50% share in a flat which is worth £200,000.
-You will need to a mortgage for £100,000 that will cover the share in the flat and the deposit.
+You will need a mortgage for £100,000 to cover the share in the flat and the deposit.

 Can you increase your share in the shared ownership home?

 After you have lived in the home for a set period, then you can choose to increase your share in the property.
 You will have to check if the local housing association allows you 100% ownership.
 This is called staircasing.